 SEOPEBP RTHP

 Payroll growth rate 3.50% 2.75%

 Salary increase 3.25% to 19.5% varying by years of service & 3.25%-6.5%

 retirement system

-Discount Rate 3.68%
+Discount Rate 3.95% 3.87%

-Investment rate of return 3.00%, net of OPEB plan investment expense
+Investment rate of return 6.90% 3.00%, net of OPEB plan investment expense induding price inflation

-including price inflation

-Healthcare cost trend rates 8% for drug cost graded to 4.5% over 7 years 5.95% decreasing to 4.75% by
+Healthcare cost trend rates 8.0% for drug cost graded to 4.5% over 7 years 5.95% decreasing to 4.75% by

-6% for medical graded to 4.5% over 4 years year 2022
+6.5% for medical graded to 4.5% over 4 years year 2025

 4.5% for dental

-3.0% for adminstrative expense
+3.0% for administrative expense

-Mortality rates for the State Employees OPEB Plan were based on the RP-2014 White Collar Mortality Table projected by Scale BB at 100% for males and 95% for females.
+Mortality rates for the State Employees OPEB Plan were based on the RP-2014 White Collar Mortality Table projected to 2020 by Scale BB at 100% for males and 95% for females.

-Mortality rates for the State Teachers Retirement System were based on Headcount-Weighted RP-2014 White Collar Morality Table with employee and annuitant rates blended from ages 50 to 80 projected to year 2020 under Scale BB and further adjusted to grade in increases (5% for females and 8% for males) to rates over age 80.
+Mortality rates for the State Teachers Retirement System were based on RPH-2014 White Collar Morality Table with employee and annuitant rates blended from ages 50 to 80 projected to year 2020 under Scale BB and further adjusted to grade in increases (5% for females and 8% for males) to rates over age 80 for the period after service retirement and for dependent beneficiaries as well as active members.
 State Employees OPEB disabled participants mortality rates were based on the RP-2014 Disabled Retiree Mortality Table at 65% for males and 85% for females.
-State Teachers Retirement System disabled participants mortality rates were based on Headcount-Weighted RP-2014 Disabled Retiree Mortality Table at 65% for males and 85% for females.
-State Teachers Retirement System disabled participants mortality rates were based on Headcount-Weighted RP-2014 Disabled Retiree Mortality Table projected to 2017 with Scale BB.
+State Teachers Retirement System disabled participants mortality rates were based on RPH-2014 Disabled Retiree Mortality Table projected to 2020 with Scale BB.